Kimitsuna-Goblin/GGD/README.md

 \end{align}
 $$

 3-2.
-Vertical gradation with 3 normal distributions (1 for top and 2 for both tails)
+Vertical gradation with 3 components (1 for top and 2 for both tails)

 $$
 \begin{align}